DOE-COMMS/Q-POP-Modules/_sources/prepare.md

 compilation terminated.
 ```

 We found boost 1.71 works fine with FEniCS 2019.
-If you are using Ubuntu 20.04, then you can `sudo apt install libboost-all-dev` to install boost 1.71.
+If you are using Ubuntu 20.04, then you can `sudo apt install libboost-dev` to install boost 1.71.
 If you are on newer version of Ubuntu, then you will have to build boost from source.
 ```sh
 wget https://boostorg.jfrog.io/artifactory/main/release/1.71.0/source/boost_1_71_0.tar.gz
 tar -xzf boost_1_71_0.tar.gz